 From a solar economics perspective, different pricing structures will have similar results, however some electricity retailers may only choose one of these pricing models, so whether one or the other in these cases is your only option.
 However, if they offer both, then you need to check your electricity consumption pattern and how you use electricity throughout the day, in order to determine which structure is most beneficial for you.
 It is not needed for time of use tariff since you have already used/consumed the electricity during peak charging periods, and a flat tariff would be more advantageous.
 An example: if you return home between 2-3pm, and use a lot of electricity up until the night, then you have already used the electricity during peak load, so there is no need for time of use tariff since it is useless, and the flat tariff would be more beneficial.
 It's best to use time of use tariff if you have battery capacity and can charge it when it's most convenient for you.

 Your supplier of solar photovoltaic systems is capable of assisting you in selecting the right tariff structure based on your electricity consumption pattern and can provide analysis, such as a feed-in tariff analysis.

 Another important consideration is the solar energy meter, as time of use tariff structure requires a special meter, unlike flat rate structure that does not require a special meter, and can operate with a regular meter.
-Before buying and installing the solar system energy meter, make sure you know what tariff you will use.
+Before buying and installing the solar power system energy meter, make sure you know what tariff you will use.